WELCOME TO THE FUTURE OF DIABETES MEDICINE

 41%

-Physiologic Insulin Resensitization (PIR) is a medical innovation that reduces or even reverses symptoms associated with diabetes.
-Since the pancreas has quit delivering the body's insulin in the method of normal healthy physiology, PIR uses FDA cleared pumps to mimic the proper delivery of insulin.
+Insulin Resistance Reversal Therapy (IRRT) is a medical innovation that reduces or even reverses symptoms associated with diabetes.
+Since the pancreas has quit delivering the body's insulin in the method of normal healthy physiology, IRRT uses FDA cleared pumps to mimic the proper delivery of insulin.
 Thus, the cell receptors reset, accept the insulin, cell walls open, glucose enters the cell and the mitochondria are now able to make energy for the cell to function.

 Yes!
 The increase in your cell’s ability to produce energy can have widespread health benefits.
 At first, this extra energy is used to repair cells.
 After repeated treatment sessions, restoration progresses to entire organs.
 This helps the body naturally return to a more normal, healthy state.